Radharaman Dutta

-Radharaman Dutta (রাধারমণ দত্ত; 1834 – 1915), also spelt as Radha Raman Dutta, was an influential Bengali musician and poet.
+Radharaman Dutta (রাধারমণ দত্ত; Unknown – 1915), also spelt as Radha Raman Dutta, was an influential Bengali musician and poet.
 A prominent member of the Bauls, Dutta's body of work has led him to be considered as the "Father of Dhamail songs".
 His songs are widely covered by contemporary Bengali musicians and lyricist.

 Ancestry

 In 640, the Raja of Tripura Dharma Fa planned a ceremony and invited five Brahmans from Etawah, Mithila and Kannauj.
 To compensate for their long journey, the Raja granted the Brahmans land in a place which came to be known as Panchakhanda (meaning five parts).
 One of the five Brahmans, Ananda Shastri of Mithila, was the ancestor of Nidhipati Shastri.
 In 1195, the King of Tripura granted Nidhipati some land in Ita.
 Ita was feudal to the Kingdom of Tripura and part of its Manukul Pradesh.
 Nidhipati became the founder of the Ita dynasty which would later gain a Raja status through his descendant, Bhanu Narayan.
 Bhanu Narayan's son, Ramchandra Brahma Narayan had a son called Prabhakar Dutta.
 In 1612, after Khwaja Usman's successful battle against the last Ita Raja, Subid Narayan, the royal family fled to nearby kingdoms in the Sylhet region.
 Prabhakar fled to Alisarkul (a village in Srimangal) before seeking refuge in the Jagannathpur Kingdom.
 The King of Jagannathpur, Raja Vijay Singh allowed Prabhakar to live in the Keshabpur village.
 Later, Prabhakar's son, Sambhu Das Dutta, is made a minister under Vijay Singh.
 After the defeat of the Jagannathpur Kingdom by the Baniyachong Raja Habib Khan, the Dutta family decided to stay away from politics in order to protect themselves.
 Sambhu's son, Radha Madhab Dutta engaged himself in Sanskrit and Bengali literature.
 He translated Jayadeva's Gita Govinda into the Bengali language in addition to writing and composing famous songs and poems.